-Although at this stage there has been no requirement to borrow externally over the medium term, the Council has a number of regeneration projects and it is possible that these may require pump priming for the necessary infrastructure works.
-Any external borrowing that is required by the Council will be reported to Members at the appropriate time.
+Although at this stage there is no requirement to borrow externally over the medium term, the Council has a number of regeneration projects for which support, through borrowing, has been provided by the Hertfordshire LEP.
+Any further external borrowing requirements which are not simply for short term cash-flow will be reported to Members at the appropriate time.